htmlgraphic/Apache/README.md

 ---

-**[Shippable](https://shippable.com)** - Run tests on the actual built container.
-These tests ensure the scripts have been setup properly and the service can start with parameters defined.
+**[Shippable](https://shippable.com)** - Test **production** and **dev** Docker builds, can the container be built the without error?
+The ```/tests/build_tests.sh``` file ensures the can run with parameters defined.
+Shippable allows the use of [matrix environment variables](http://docs.shippable.com/ci_configure/#using-environment-variables) reducing build time and offer a more robust tests.
 If any test(s) fail the system should be reviewed closer.

 [![Run Status](https://api.shippable.com/projects/54cf015b5ab6cc13528a7b6a/badge?branch=develop)](https://app.shippable.com/projects/54cf015b5ab6cc13528a7b6a)

 Using **Shippable** review the `shippable.yml` file.
-This service will use a `circle.yml` file configuration but for the unique features provided by **Shippable** it is best to use the deadicated `shippable.yml` file.
-This service will fully test the creation of your container and can push the complete image to your private Docker repo if you desire.
+This continuous integration service will fully test the creation of your container and can push the complete image to your private Docker repo if you desire.